ysebo/eCommerce/README.md

-Furniture Shop eCommerce Project
+Welcome to Our Furniture Haven!
-Welcome to the Furniture Shop eCommerce project!
-This project aims to create an online platform where users can browse, search, and purchase furniture items from the comfort of their homes.
+🛋️🏡✨

 ## Table of Contents
 - [Installation](#installation)